 The original song was played over this "Live" concert so you can hear how the actual song was recorded in 1961.

-This did cause some minor lip sync problems when Virgil was singing, however it was minimal and no way was I not going include this great sing-a-long video.
+This did cause some minor lip sync problems when Virgil was singing, however it was minimal and I decided to include this great sing-a-long video.
 Here is the original "Tonight" video as taped on the PBS show with musical director, Richard Mansfield, displaying his talents on the saxophone. (the video opens in new window)

 These are not all original members of the Velvets but that is the original lead singer, Virgil Johnson.